 This is a big one.

-As crazy as this sounds, I'd rather you do nothing instead of surveying employees without a plan to act on the results.
 Simply listening, without action, leads to employee disengagement.
 BlessingWhite, an employee engagement consulting firm, found that nearly a third of all employees become disengaged when employers ask for feedback but do nothing about it.

 Fielding a survey without the commitment to act on its findings is a recipe for apathetic employees.
 Don't do it.